geomob/geomob-website/_posts/2020-01-08-jan-8th-geomob-lon-details.markdown

 * [Jez Nicholson](https://twitter.com/jnicho02), a director at [OSM UK](https://osmuk.org/), will discuss the ongoing project to match UK Food Hygiene Ratings to every food outlet in the UK.

-* more speakers to be announced shortly
+* Perhaps one more speaker.
+Any volunteers?

 <div class="heading">The organizer:</div>
 Geomob London is organized by [Ed Freyfogle](https://twitter.com/freyfogle)